eigenlucy/eigenlucy.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 I am interested in how systems work and how they fail.
-Electrical engineering is my abiding interest in systems theory meeting a concrete desire to design and build systems.
-At Kyocera-AVX I have been reverse engineering products to discover novel use cases and problems our products might suit, assessing the viability of production and prototype components in a variety of existing systems, and investigating application areas of interest on behalf of scientists developing products in those spaces.
+Electrical engineering is my number one proficiency, following from an abiding interest in systems theory/control theory meeting a passion for building machines.
+At Kyocera-AVX I have been reverse engineering systems to identify and investigate use cases for our products, assessing our components in a variety of existing systems, and investigating application areas of interest on behalf of scientists developing products in those spaces.

-You can see the code for this website at <a href='https://github.com/eigenlucy/eigenlucy.github.io'>this GitHub page</a>.

 Affiliations include:
 Research engineering at <a href='https://www.kyocera-avx.com/'>Kyocera-AVX</a>.
-Lead volunteer at <a href='https://www.cleobailey.org/'>The Cleo Bailey Experiment</a>.
+Organizer at <a href='https://www.cleobailey.org/'>The Cleo Bailey Experiment</a>.
 Presenter at <a href='https://opensauce.com/'>OpenSauce 2024</a>.
 Machinic Garden LLC.

-You can check out some of my projects on <a href='https://medium.com/@machinegirl'>Medium</a>
+You can check out some of my projects on <a href='https://medium.com/@machinegirl'>Medium</a> .

+You can see the code for this website <a href='https://github.com/eigenlucy/eigenlucy.github.io'>here</a>.